b1tn3r/fuller-stack-boilerplate/README.md

-# Isomorphic Full Stack Starter
+# Isomorphic Fuller Stack Starter App

 Client/server synchronized starter application with fully supported routing on the React Redux pattern with all content, routing, and websockets controlled from the Redux store.